-Sangeh Monkey Forest or ‘Obyek Wisata Bukit Sari Sangeh’ is a sanctuary of grey long-tailed macaques (Macaca fascicularis) in the village of the same name, located approximately 20km north of the island’s capital city of Denpasar.
-The monkey forest boasts six hectares of fertile forestland with primordial, giant nutmeg trees which grow to a height of 40m.
+Sangeh Monkey Forest is a natural sanctuary for grey long-tailed macaques (Macaca fascicularis).
+Located in the village of the same name, the monkey forest covers 60,000 sq m of fertile forestland with primordial, giant nutmeg trees that can grow up to 40 metres in height.

 - Highlights Of Bali Full-Day Tour

-The 13ha forest is a nature reserve and is best known for its – not only one, but many – monkey kingdoms within its grounds.
-The grey macaques that inhabit the nutmeg forest each have a ring leader – and for the whole, there is one highest ruler or ‘king’, who dwells in the largest area where a sanctified temple is also found, namely the Bukit Sari Temple (to some locals, referred to as ‘Pura Pucak Sari’).
+Sangeh Monkey Forest is a nature reserve and is best known for its many monkey kingdoms.
+The grey macaques that inhabit the nutmeg forest each have a ring leader – and for the whole, there is 1 highest ruler or ‘king’ living in the largest area, where you can find Bukit Sari Temple, a sanctified temple dating back to the 17th century.

-Besides nutmeg trees (Dipterocarpus trinervis), there is a special specimen which locals usually refer to as Lanang Wadon, or “Male Female” because at the bottom of this tree is a hole with a down-pointing branch – resembling genitals.
-This interesting tree grows at the forest entrance, and is actually a Milkwood pine (Alstonia Scholaris).
-In Bali, the Milkwood pine has many special uses such as in sacred mask making.
+There’s a unique tree specimen which locals refer to as Lanang Wadon (Male-Female).
+The bottom of this tree has a hole with a down-pointing branch, resembling genitals.
+This tree is actually a Milkwood pine (Alstonia scholaris), which grows at the forest entrance.
+In Bali, it’s often used to make sacred masks.

 Sangeh Monkey Forest